miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 There are only 2 resources defined in the template.  `HelloWorld` is the AWS Lambda function definition.
 We have set the `Runtime` property to use `nodejs6.10` hence the `Code.ZipFile` contains a JavaScript code.
 Obviously the [`ZipFile`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html) may only be used for the most simple functions.
 The `S3Buket` and `S3Key` properties can be used to deploy a more involved function implementation.
 The `Handler` defines which function from `Code` the Lambda runtime should invoke.
 In case of `ZipFile` the first part is always `index`.

 The `Role` is a required setting for every AWS Lambda function.
 It defines what entitlements the code invoked by the Lambda runtime has.
-In the above template we define a policy which can be assumed by `lambda.amazonaws.com` and referencs a pre-defined AWS managed policy [`AWSLambdaBasicExecutionRole`](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html).
+In the above template we define a policy which can be assumed by `lambda.amazonaws.com` and references a pre-defined AWS managed policy [`AWSLambdaBasicExecutionRole`](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html).
 The `AWSLambdaBasicExecutionRole` makes it possible for the Lambda function logs to be pushed to Cloud Watch.

 ## Step 2: Create the AWS Lambda function

-Deploying our Lambda function using CloudFormation is easy.
-All we need is a single command:
+Deploying our Lambda function using CloudFormation requires a single command:

 ```bash
 aws cloudformation create-stack \